mit-vaas/vaas/README.md

 A Query represents a data flow graph that composes a series of Nodes to implement some analytics task.

-Each Node specifies its parent(s), "ext" (type), and data type.
+Each Node specifies its parent(s), type, and data type.
 For example, to classify traffic light colors, one may define a simple sequence of two nodes:

-1. A node with ext=Crop and data-type=Video that inputs Input[0] (the first
+1. A node with type=Crop and data-type=Video that inputs Input[0] (the first
 and only series in the query input vector) and outputs the video cropped around the traffic light.
-2. A node with ext=Python and data-type=Class that inputs the cropped video and processes it through a Python function to determine the light color.
+2. A node with type=Python and data-type=Class that inputs the cropped video and processes it through a Python function to determine the light color.

 Nodes may reference some Output Series where their outputs are persisted.